 Why are your puppies the price that they are?

-1. Our parent dogs cost upwards of $1000 each or more.
+1. Parent dogs cost upwards of $1000 each or more.
 Many come from champion lines, especially the cockers, or from breeder friends I know who have had these lines for years and still have dogs from 10 or more years back out of those bloodlines.
 I want to have great dogs to produce even better poos.

-So now you know why we say this is a passion and not really a way to make a living.
+So now you know why I say this is a passion and not really a way to make a living.
 Many good breeders cannot stay in business because of the expense of and time it takes to do it right.